-- 4.4 R9 recommends changes to the member overturn process.
-This is more of a minor change to reflect good practice rather than a significant change.
-The proposed procedure for dealing with the member overturn process, as set out in Appendix 4, addresses the Peer Review recommendation. - 4.5 It is suggested that, if the Council supports the working group recommendations in response to R1, R5 and R10, the Councillor Development Steering Group be invited to implement the proposals as they relate to Member training. - 4.6 Importantly this report also recognises the need to have a more regular review of key processes and suggests that the Council agrees to the regular reviewing of these practices to be led by the Executive Head of Planning Development, in consultation with the relevant lead councillor and Chairman of the Planning Committee. - 5.
-Corporate Governance Task Group's Review of the Probity in Planning Handbook - 5.1 From June 2022, the Corporate Governance Task Group has been reviewing the Probity in Planning (PiP) Handbook (see the item on this elsewhere on this agenda).
+5. Corporate Governance Task Group's Review of the Probity in Planning Handbook

+- 5.1 From June 2022, the Corporate Governance Task Group has been reviewing the Probity in Planning (PiP) Handbook (which can be found elsewhere on the Council agenda).
 The PiP Handbook includes some matters that were covered in the deliberations of the Planning Committee Review Working Group, namely the Member referral process (R7), the site visit protocol (R8), and the Member overturn process (R9). - 5.2 It was the initial intention of the Task Group to not duplicate the work of the Working Group and to amend the PiP Handbook to reflect the outcome of the deliberations of the Working Group.
 However, when it became apparent that the incapacity of the independent chairman of the Working Group had significantly hampered progress on the Planning Committee review, which was followed by the departure of the Interim Head of Place at the end of October 2022 leaving certain matters incomplete, the Task Group was able to review these matters as part of its review of the PiP Handbook, with the advice and assistance of the Interim Executive Head of Planning Development. - 5.3 Consequently, the Member referral process at Appendix 3 and the member overturn process at Appendix 4 reflect the outcome of the recent discussions of the Task Group.
-Although the Working Group has recommended no change to the site visit protocol, the Task Group felt that the guidance in the PiP Handbook could be expanded to reflect the current good practice (see section 20 of the proposed revised PiP Handbook elsewhere on this agenda).
+Although the Working Group has recommended no change to the site visit protocol, the Task Group felt that the guidance in the PiP Handbook could be expanded to reflect the current good practice (see section 20 of the proposed revised PiP Handbook).